Americans’ Strong Misconceptions On PTSD Revealed

 America’s Mental Health Pulse Surveys, released in April and June 2020, examined the state of mental health of Americans during the pandemic.
-New data in June brings insight into how Frontline Healthcare Providers and First Responders have dealt with the pandemic.
 The initial survey took an overall look at mental health in this country, with an additional deep dive into how veterans and military families are feeling.
+Newer data in June brings insight into how Frontline Healthcare Providers and First Responders have dealt with the pandemic.

-Overall, the original April America’s Mental Health Pulse Survey of more than 2,000 U.S. adults offered a comprehensive snapshot of the mindset of Americans surrounding mental health during the pandemic.
+Overall, the 2020 America’s Mental Health Pulse Survey of more than 2,000 U.S. adults offered a comprehensive snapshot of the mindset of Americans surrounding mental health during the pandemic.
 Key findings included:

 – 70% of Americans are worried about their physical health due to COVID-19, and 58% of Americans are concerned about their mental health because of social distancing